Wish (Expressing Regret, Desire, and Imagined Situations)

 - “I wish he were more patient.” → refers to a state that is not as we want it now

-- “I wish he would be more patient.” → refers to behavior or repeated actions we want to change
+- “I wish he would stop snapping at people in meetings.” → refers to repeated behavior we want to change

 7. Fixed and Common Expressions with “Wish”